KleeGroup/vertigo-orchestra/README.md

 Orchestra comes as 2 jars :
 - **vertigo-orchestra-api** : Provides the api for managing processes
 - **vertigo-orchestra-impl** :
-	- Provides implementations
-      Two are provided :
+	- Provides implementations, two are provided :
 	       - DB with monitoring and log support (Only PostgreSQL is actually) supported
 	       - Memory
 	- Offers a REST API for  Managing processes, Monitoring executions, Scheduling processes

 So you can use orchestra as a dependency of your project or build a stand alone app with only orchestra (see vertigo-orchestra-demo)
 For configuring your app you can use the OrchestraFeatures in Java or write your config with XML (If you need help check the config of the *vertigo-orchestra-demo* project.

+To use Orchestra with supervised processes you need a postgresql database.
+To create the necessary tables use [this](vertigo-orchestra-impl/src/main/database/scripts/install/orchestra_create_init.sql) SQL file.

 #What does it looks like in the code?